adut24/adut24/README.md

 </div>

 ## **About me**
 Hello!
 My name is Alexandre Dutertre.
-I'm a 23 years old student in [Holberton School](https://www.holbertonschool.com) LAVAL in France 🇫🇷.
+I'm a 23 years old student at [Holberton School](https://www.holbertonschool.com) LAVAL in France 🇫🇷.
 I'd be finishing my foundations year in 3 months and so I am currently looking for an internship in Web Development (Front End or Back End).

 During the first year at Holberton, I studied among other things:
 - C